 With the potential to impact an organization’s bottom line, public perception, and ability to sustain employee trust and loyalty, duty of care has become a key element in virtually every organization’s HR strategy.
 While a piecemeal approach can undermine the effectiveness of a duty-of-care initiative, competencies provide a holistic framework for supporting appropriate levels of care throughout the organization.

-Browse HRSG’s competency dictionaries to see the complete list of general and technical competencies.
+Browse HRSG’s library of competencies to see the complete list of general and technical competencies.